Minardi M197: Racing overview

 Minardi launched the M197 on February 4, 1997.
 It was confirmed at the unveiling the 1997 drivers would be Ukyo Katayama and rookie Jarno Trulli.
 Tarso Marques was retained as a test driver At the launch, it was announced a partnership with Mild Seven.

-At the first Grand Prix in Australia, both drivers qualified well - ahead of both Tyrrell's, both Arrows including that of reigning World Champion Damon Hill and both Lola's.
+At the first Grand Prix in Australia, both drivers qualified well - ahead of both Tyrrells, both Arrows including that of reigning World Champion Damon Hill and both Lolas.
 Katayama would ultimately retire from the race, however Trulli finished in 9th.
 Trulli would go on to complete all of the first three Grand Prix, whilst more experienced team mate Katayama suffered two retirements.
 Trulli failed to start the San Marino Grand Prix due to a hydraulic failure.

 Ahead of the 1997 French Grand Prix, Trulli left Minardi to join Prost Grand Prix and was replaced by Marques.
 Neither Marques or Katayama would score a point during the remainder of the season.
 Marques was disqualified from the 1997 Austrian Grand Prix due to a weight infringement.

 The team were unclassified in the Constructors' Championship, with no points.
 They were classified ahead of the Lola team, who withdrew from the championship after the first Grand Prix.